SantiBass/chopping-up-your-soul-is-just-a-regular-expression/README.md

 ## Summary
 ### Regex or "Regular Expression" is a tool that help us to define a search pattern.
 This expression is regularly a sequence of characters that would simplify our global search.
 At first sight, it seems very intimidating string of characters but after break it down to its most basic components, it will become more like a game for kids.
 So let's dive in!
 Let's take a look at this regex:
 ### /^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)$/
-### To sail into our journey to understand this regex let's take a look at the "Table of Content"
+### To sail into our journey to understand this regex let's take a look at the "Table of Contents".

 ## Table of Contents